 - Duke is the only civilian hyperbaric facility in the United States that carries the US Navy Certification.

-The facility is internationally recognized for its research in the areas of carbon monoxide poisoning, decompression sickness, oxygen toxicity and the adverse effects of radiation, and is the advisory center for DiveAssure.
+The facility is internationally recognized for its research in the areas of carbon monoxide poisoning, decompression sickness, oxygen toxicity and the adverse effects of radiation.
 The Center also serves as the backup facility in the area for the treatment of diving injuries for the United States Armed Forces as well as the Environmental Protection Agency, National Oceanic and Atmospheric Administration and local police, fire, and rescue agencies.

 The center faculty comprise the physicians of Duke Dive Medicine, a medical practice specializing in the physiology of human exposure to extreme environments.